npiscitello/RoboChess/Readme.md

 the Media Computer configuration seems to be hardwired to an RS232 chip on the board; we'll need to implement soft UART or just convert the RS232.
 I plan on leveraging the prebuilt UART interface; in addition to making the software simpler, it also allows the use of standard RS232/UART conversion equipment (instead of creating our own cables).
+Since the default serial settings aren't quite right, we're going to be building a custom image based off the Basic Computer for the FPGA.